baldurarge/MERN-Starter/README.md

 #### Server

-in the root directory, run npm install.
+in the root directory, run `npm install`.

 #### Server

-in the /client directory, run npm install.
+in the /client directory, run `npm install`.

 ## Start the server